 For the first time, scientists have captured an image of a black hole.
-And it looks exactly as scientists predicted.
+And it looks, perhaps unsurprisingly, exactly as scientists predicted.

 Although black holes have never been seen before, astrophysicists have been mathematically certain, based on Albert Einstein’s theory of general relativity, that the presence of these cosmic magnets—exerting extreme gravitational pull from the center of galaxies—explains the swirl and trajectory of stars, planetary bodies, and space dust.

-“This is confirmation that black holes exist,” says team member Svetlana Jorstad, an Institute for Astrophysical Research and CAS astronomy department senior research scientist.
+“This is confirmation that black holes exist,” says team member Svetlana Jorstad, a BU astronomy department and Institute for Astrophysical Research senior research scientist.

 Collecting data from eight radio telescopes in different remote locations around the world, the EHT collaborators essentially created a planet-size telescope.
 This technique allowed them to achieve a telescopic resolution powerful enough to read a newspaper in New York from a sidewalk café in Paris.
 The telescopic network’s power is capable of cutting through the cosmic haze to magnify the EHT team’s namesake, a boundary known as the event horizon, the final point beyond which no light or anything else can escape from a black hole’s maw.

 For the last several years, EHT has been working to image two supermassive black holes: Sagittarius A*, located in the center of the Milky Way, and one in the center of Messier 87 (M87), a galaxy in the constellation Virgo.
 That faraway region in M87, located 55 million light-years from Earth, is where scientists from EHT succeeded in taking the only direct image of a supermassive black hole and its surroundings ever captured.

 “We knew there was something very compact at the center [of M87], but until you make an image of a black hole, you’re not sure,” says Marscher.